How it works and other FAQ

 We give no assurance that the service we provide will be available at all times.

 We allow users to provide details of themselves, including their age, likes/dislikes etc, but we have no way to check whether what they''ve written is true and we can not be held responsible if they have told porky pies.
-We will try and correct any mistruths that we hear about, but we cannot promise how quickly we''ll get round to it.
+We will try and correct any mistruths that we hear about.

 We encourage you to upload a photograph of yourself.
 We will show the photo to any person you are buying or selling a ticket from.
 You can choose whether or not to display your photo alongside tickets that you are selling, and whether or not to send your photo to anyone you are offering to buy a ticket from.
 We insist that you own the copyright on any photos that you upload, and by uploading a photo you are confirming that you own the copyright.
 We will remove any photos that break this restriction, and we will also remove any photos that we think are too rude, inappropriate or not suitable.

-We request that anyone buying a ticket through this site make a donation to one of the charities we support.
+We request that anyone buying a ticket through this site make a donation to one of the charities we support or indeed to Scarlet Mist as we are run solely by volunteers, your money will go towards our costs in hosting the website.
 We leave the precise sum to your discretion.

 Festivals, gigs and eventsWe are not promoters of the gigs or festivals, and we rely heavily on our users to submit the details of particular events.
 We do not check every submission.
 If an event is listed here, we do not promise that it will actually take place.